DecisiveData/ZeroToSnowflake/README.md

 3. When the file opens in Tableau, a login dialog will come up.
 Click the **Edit connection** button, and fill in your server, username, and password.
 4. Click **Sign In** and data should populate.

+# Cost Management

+If you do not want your Fivetran data pipeline to continue to burn Snowflake credits, please remember to log back into Fivetran and **Pause** your connector.

 # Sample Login Information

 The password is the same for the below example accounts.
 Ask a leader for it.